beedessy/Snake-Game-in-Python/README.md

 ## Snake Game using PyGame

-Simple Snake Game using Pygame using UP,DOWN,LEFT AND RIGHT Keyboard keys
+Simple Snake Game using Pygame:- use UP,DOWN,LEFT AND RIGHT Keyboard keys

 ## Differences between the types of AI Agents